You might be also interested in....

 Download the judgment

-Decision: The Court held, in striking out the proceedings commenced by LPG by originating application:
+Decision: The Court held, in dismissing the application:

 - The onus of proof rested with the Applicant and proof of the commission of a development offence under SPA was to be assessed by reference to the civil standard and the 'sliding scale'.